ljw1004/vbspec/README.md

        |  Option4 | Option5
 ```

+The following experiment is about nested lists

+1. Hello
+2. World
+    2.1.
+Alpha
+    2.2.
+Beta
+3. Goodbye

 The following experiment shows we must use brace codeblocks, not indented codeblocks.
 The brace languages I'll use will be "vb" and "antlr".

 Here's a small experiment...